-MA South Asian Studies, School of Oriental and African Studies, UK.
+MA South Asian Studies, School of Oriental and African Studies, UK

-BA Philosophy, Yale University, US
+BA Philosophy, Yale University, USA

 Gender, politics, social policy, reproductive health, qualitative research methodology.